Skip to content

 How Leadistry Signals works

 1. Create a watch.
-A watch is a saved definition of the companies you care about: one or more SIC code prefixes, a city, and an optional "no website yet" filter.
+A watch is a saved definition of the companies you care about: one or more SIC code prefixes, a city, and an optional poor-website filter.
 See the complete guide to SIC codes if you need help picking the right codes.
-2. Choose your triggers.
-Turn on any combination of new incorporation, accounts due soon, and confirmation statement due soon.
-3. Let the daily matcher run.
-Every day Leadistry scans the full register against your watch and posts fresh matches to an arrivals board, so you open the app to a list of companies that hit your criteria overnight.
-4. Add a match to a campaign.
-One click sends a company from the arrivals board straight into an outreach campaign, already enriched.

 If you prefer to route signals into your own stack, outbound webhooks (Zapier, Make, or anything) and Slack fire automatically on new delivered leads, so a fresh match can post to a Slack channel or drop into your CRM without you opening the app.

-Wiring a watch to an outreach campaign
+Wiring a watch to a pipeline

 • Use A/B variants.
 Add up to 3 variants per step and each prospect is assigned one lane at random, so you can test which framing of the signal pulls best from the per-step A/B comparison in analytics.